Driving to Orlando

 Strategies for Saving on Gasoline

-Everyone is concerned when gas prices climb, as they often do doing the summer months.
+Everyone is concerned when gas prices climb.
 Strategies to save on gas abound on the Internet: route your trip to avoid congested cities, keep the tire pressure inflated close to the maximum, and maintain fluids and filters.
-Here are a few others that will help keep fuel cost down if you’re planning on driving to Orlando.
+In addition, here are a few others that will help keep fuel cost down if you’re planning on driving to Orlando.

 • Have a good idea of what fuel will cost ahead of time.
 You can estimate the fuel cost of your trip using AAA’s Fuel Calculator.
 Enter the starting and ending destinations and the make, model and year of your car.